Indianapolis 500 traditions: "Back Home Again in Indiana"

 The most traditional performance is the singing of the chorus of "Back Home Again in Indiana".
 This tradition has accompanied the race since 1946.
 Jim Nabors, accompanied by the Purdue Marching Band, notably performed the song in most years from 1972 to 2014.
 The song has long been the last event in the order of the day, immediately preceding the command to start engines.

 During the song, thousands of multicolored balloons are released from an infield tent.
 The balloon release dates back to 1947, and has coincided with the song since about 1950.
 The song, which was first published in 1917, is reported to have been first played at the race in 1919.
 A track side brass band played the song as Indiana-born Howdy Wilcox was finishing the final laps to victory.

 In 1955, Dinah Shore became the only woman to perform this song during the race.
 In 1986, the race was rained out on Sunday and Monday, and subsequently postponed until the following Saturday.
 Robert McFarland of the Metropolitan Opera, who had performed the national anthem in two previous years, was scheduled to sing the song.
 However, due to the rain delay he was unable to return.
 John S. Davies, the Artist-in-residence of the Indianapolis Opera was brought in as a replacement.

 In 1997, the race was rained out on Sunday, and the start was rescheduled for Monday.
 Nabors (as well as the Purdue band), had left the grounds by Monday morning.
 Rather than find a last-minute replacement, Nabors suggested that the Speedway utilize a recording of one of his previous performances.
-The Speedway replayed his 1993 rendition, and it was well-received by the fans.
+The Speedway replayed his 1993 rendition, and it was well received by the fans.
 Two days before the 2007 race, Nabors canceled his appearance due to an illness.
 On race morning, Nabors recorded a special video greeting to the fans from his Hawaii home, which was streamed over the Internet.
 Fans were invited to sing along with the Purdue band, and a "get well soon" message was displayed for Nabors.
 In 2008, Nabors made a well-received return, and received a standing ovation at the public driver meeting.

 Nabors again missed the race in 2012 due to an illness.
 This time, the Speedway sent a film crew to his home in Hawaii, and recorded a performance on video that was played on the video boards on race morning.
 In March 2014, Nabors announced that the 2014 race would be his final performance.
 In 2017, Jim Cornelison was invited to sing, and his performance was critically praised.
-He was invited to return from 2018 to 2022.
+He has repeated his performance every year since then.